build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 Now we are going to fork the sample application to your own GitHub account and configure a Github Token to be used by the CI/CD pipeline.

-It is best practice to use tokens instead of passwords to access your github account via GitHub API or command line.
-Read more about [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).
+It is best practice to use tokens instead of passwords to access your GitHub account via GitHub API or command line.
+Read more about [creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).

-Save the token in a safe place for use later.
+Save the token in a safe place for later use.
 We will be using this token for two purposes:

-1. Provide authentication to stage, commit, and push code from local repo to the GitHub repo.
-You may also use SSH keys for this
+1. To provide authentication to stage, commit, and push code from local repo to the GitHub repo.
+You may also use SSH keys for this.
-2. Connect GitHub to CodePipeline, so whenever new code is committed to GitHub repo it automatically triggers pipeline execution
+2. To connect GitHub to CodePipeline, so whenever new code is committed to GitHub repo it automatically triggers pipeline execution.

-The token should have the scopes **repo** (to read the repository) and **admin:repo_hook** (if you plan to use webhooks, true by default) as shown in below image.
+The token should have the scopes **repo** (to read the repository) and **admin:repo_hook** (if you plan to use webhooks, true by default) as shown in the image below.

 ![Github Token Scopes](./images/GitHub-repo-hooks.png)